jsu216/learn_python/README.md

 - 2.x

-    Python 2.x will got to end of life soon.
+    Python 2.x will get to end of life soon.
 It is only in maintenance mode to support old python programs.
 Python 3.x is recommended for new python programmers.

 - 3.x